Devoteng1/kinesis-data-streams-projects-01/README.md

 Afterwards our stream should be in the **"Active" state**.

 # Stage 2 - Create a producer to put records into the Kinesis Data Stream
-In this tuotorial we are going to use the AWS CLI to communicate with the Amazon Kinesis Service
+In this tutorial we are going to use the AWS CLI to communicate with the Amazon Kinesis Service

-This tutorials assume you have already installed and configured AWS CLI.
+This tutorial assume you have already installed and configured AWS CLI.
 You can follow this Documentation [https://docs.aws.amazon.com/cli/v1/userguide/install-windows.html] to install and configure the AWS CLI for your OS.
 We are using windows 10 for this tutorial.

-To confirm AWS CLI has been installed and configure on your computer, you can check the installed version by typing "**aws -version**" which should print the version of AWS CLI installed.
+To confirm that the AWS CLI has been installed and configured on your computer, you can check the installed version by typing "**aws -version**" which should print the version of the AWS CLI that is installed.

 ![view cli version](k7.PNG)